gabecampb/gabecampb.github.io/docs/interpreters.md

 Sometimes compilers can miss TCO, where it shouldn't.
-Maybe one reason is because we're technically doing an indirect function call indexed into the instruction function pointers array, not a direct call (which is an obvious) optimization.
+Maybe one reason is because we're technically doing an indirect function call indexed into the instruction function pointers array, not a direct call (which is an obvious optimization).

 In my experience, GCC never missed the TCO, but Clang has.
 Which sucks because in theory I like Clang more.
 There are compiler mnemonics to make sure that tail